cookiesncream716/helloWorld2/README.md

   this.countText.visible = true
 }
 ```

-3. To save `count` to the ticket, a configuration option for the plugin must be added: `countField`.
+3. In order to save `count` to the ticket, a configuration option for the plugin must be added: `countField`.
 This option configures what ticket field the plugin will interact with.
 The `showEditor` option tells the `ExtensionTester` to show a box of editable ticket data.
 The value for `count` will be in that box.

 ```
 ExtensionTester.Api.Ticket.create().then(function(testTicket){